realm/EventKit/server/README.md

   --amount [minimal|plenty]
 ```

-**5)** Find the user id of your read-only user to use with the next command.
+**5)** Find the user id of your read-only user (eventblank@host) to use with the next command.
 The user id you find in the users list - it's alphanumeric id in the first column:

 ![](../assets/user-id.png)